CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 Note the following:

-- The second part of the ISNULL is a constant i.e. 0
+- The second part of the ISNULL is a constant, 0.

-For the nullability to be correctly set it is vital to use ISNULL and not COALESCE.
-COALESCE is not a deterministic function and so the result of the expression will always be NULLable.
+For the nullability to be correctly set, it's vital to use ISNULL and not COALESCE.
+COALESCE is not a deterministic function, and so the result of the expression will always be NULLable.
 ISNULL is different.
-It is deterministic.
-Therefore when the second part of the ISNULL function is a constant or a literal then the resulting value will be NOT NULL.
+It's deterministic.
+Therefore, when the second part of the ISNULL function is a constant or a literal, the resulting value will be NOT NULL.

-This tip is not just useful for ensuring the integrity of your calculations.
-It is also important for table partition switching.
-Imagine you have this table defined as your fact:
+Ensuring the integrity of your calculations is also important for table partition switching.
+Imagine you have this table defined as a fact table:

 CREATE TABLE [dbo].[Sales] ( [date] INT NOT NULL , [product] INT NOT NULL , [store] INT NOT NULL , [quantity] INT NOT NULL , [price] MONEY NOT NULL , [amount] MONEY NOT NULL ) WITH ( DISTRIBUTION = HASH([product]) , PARTITION ( [date] RANGE RIGHT FOR VALUES (20000101,20010101,20020101 ,20030101,20040101,20050101 ) ) ) ;

-However, the value field is a calculated expression it is not part of the source data.
+However, the amount field is a calculated expression.
+It isn't part of the source data.

-To create your partitioned dataset you might want to do this:
+To create your partitioned dataset, you might want to use the following code:

 CREATE TABLE [dbo].[Sales_in] WITH ( DISTRIBUTION = HASH([product]) , PARTITION ( [date] RANGE RIGHT FOR VALUES (20000101,20010101 ) ) ) AS SELECT [date] , [product] , [store] , [quantity] , [price] , [quantity]*[price] AS [amount] FROM [stg].[source]
 OPTION (LABEL = 'CTAS : Partition IN table : Create') ;

-The query would run perfectly fine.
-The problem comes when you try to perform the partition switch.
-The table definitions do not match.
-To make the table definitions match the CTAS needs to be modified.
+The query would run perfectly well.
+The problem comes when you try to do the partition switch.
+The table definitions don't match.
+To make the table definitions match, modify the CTAS to add an

 CREATE TABLE [dbo].[Sales_in] WITH ( DISTRIBUTION = HASH([product]) , PARTITION ( [date] RANGE RIGHT FOR VALUES (20000101,20010101 ) ) ) AS SELECT [date] , [product] , [store] , [quantity] , [price] , ISNULL(CAST([quantity]*[price] AS MONEY),0) AS [amount] FROM [stg].[source]
 OPTION (LABEL = 'CTAS : Partition IN table : Create');

-You can see therefore that type consistency and maintaining nullability properties on a CTAS is a good engineering best practice.
-It helps to maintain integrity in your calculations and also ensures that partition switching is possible.
+You can see that type consistency and maintaining nullability properties on a CTAS is an engineering best practice.
+It helps to maintain integrity in your calculations, and also ensures that partition switching is possible.

-Please refer to the CTAS documentation.
-It is one of the most important statements in Azure SQL Data Warehouse.
+CTAS is one of the most important statements in SQL Data Warehouse.
 Make sure you thoroughly understand it.
+See the CTAS documentation.